dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-01-Trusted-Dropbox.md

 - The domain **dropbox.com** is a legitimate and recognized Dropbox domain
 - “No-reply” addresses are commonly used for automated system notifications

+No domain spoofing or mismatched sender information was identified.